 If you don’t own a scale, you can use measuring cups.
 But keep in mind that measuring cups are less precise, and if you use the wrong ratio, it could affect your starter’s growth.

-Day 1 of your starter sets the stage for your wild yeast.
+Day 1 sets the stage for your wild yeast starter.
 Fortunately, the first step doesn’t take much effort.
 Simply measure 4 oz. of flour (3/4 cup + 2 tablespoons) and 4 oz. water (1/2 cup).

 Stir them together in a large bowl or plastic container.
 The batter will look sticky and thick, and it may loosely resemble pancake batter.